elastic/integrations/packages/o365/docs/README.md

 This integration is for [Microsoft Office 365](https://docs.microsoft.com/en-us/previous-versions/office/office-365-api/).
 It currently supports user, admin, system, and policy actions and events from Office 365 and Azure AD activity logs exposed by the Office 365 Management Activity API.

-## Configuration
+## Setup

 To use this package you need to enable _Audit Log Search_ and register an application in Azure AD.

-Once this application is registered note the _Application (client) ID_ and the _Directory (tenant) ID._ Then configure the authentication in the _Certificates & Secrets_ section.
+Once this application is registered, note the _Application (client) ID_ and the _Directory (tenant) ID._ Then configure the authentication in the _Certificates & Secrets_ section.

-To use client-secret authentication, add you secret to the _Client Secret (API key)_ field.
+To use client-secret authentication, add your secret to the _Client Secret_ field.

-To use certificate-based authentication, set the paths to the certificate and private key files.
-If the key file is protected with a passphrase, set this passphrase in the _Private key passphrase_ field.
-Paths must be absolute and files must exist in the host where _Elastic Agent_ is running.

-Add your tenant ID(s) to the _Directory (tenant) IDs_ field, then add the hostname that this tenant identifies to the _Directory (tenant) domains_ field.
-For example:
-- Directory IDs: `my-id-a` `my-id-b`
-- Directory domains: `a.onmicrosoft.com` `b.onmicrosoft.com`
+**NOTE:** As Microsoft is no longer supporting Azure Active Directory Authentication Library (ADAL), the existing o365audit input is being deprecated in favor of new [CEL](https://www.elastic.co/guide/en/beats/filebeat/8.6/filebeat-input-cel.html) input in version `1.18.0`.
+Hence for versions `>= 1.18.0`, certificate based authentication (provided by earlier o365audit input) is no longer supported.

+We request users upgrading from integration version `< 1.18.0` to `>= 1.18.0` to follow these steps:

+1. Upgrade the Elastic Stack version to `>= 8.7.1`.
+2. Upgrade the integration navigating via `Integrations -> Microsoft 365 -> Settings -> Upgrade`
+3. Upgrade the integration policy navigating via `Integrations -> Microsoft 365 -> integration policies -> Version (Upgrade)`.
+If `Upgrade` option doesn't appear under the `Version`, that means the policy is already upgraded in the previous step.
+Please go to the next step.
+4. Modify the integration policy:

+    * Disable existing configuration (marked as `Deprecated`) and enable `Collect Office 365 audit logs via CEL` configuration.
+    * Add the required parameters such as `Directory (tenant) ID`, `Application (client) ID`, `Client Secret` based on the previous configuration.
+    * Verify/Update `Initial Interval` configuration parameter to start fetching events from.
+This defaults to 7 days.
+Even if there is overlap in times, the events are not duplicated.
+    * Update the other configuration parameters as required and hit `Save Integration`.

+Please refer [Upgrade an integration](https://www.elastic.co/guide/en/fleet/current/upgrade-integration.html) in case of any issues while performing integration upgrade.

 ## Compatibility